fgauna12/fgauna12.github.io/_posts/2020-03-03-adding-unit-tests-to-legacy-code.md

 So, I wrote some characterization tests.
 I iterated quickly through a unit test runner.
 In the end, they happened to look like integration tests but of creating them was different.

-First, attempt to invoke the module.
+First, I attempted to invoke the module.

 ```csharp
 [TestClass]